Radioresistance: Evolution of radioresistance

 Bacillus sp. producing unusually radiation (and peroxide) resistant spores, have been isolated from spacecraft assembly facilities, and are thought of as candidates that could ride piggyback on spacecraft through interplanetary transfer.
 Genome analysis of some of these radiation resistant spore producers have thrown some light on the genetic traits that could be responsible for the resistances observed.

 In general, radioresistance in prokaryotes is achieved by two cellular mechanisms.
 The first is protection of the proteome and DNA from ionizing radiation induced damage.
 The second is recruitment of highly sophisticated DNA repair mechanisms that enable the reconstruction of a fully functional genome.
 These DNA repair mechanisms include homologous recombinational repair, and extended synthesis-dependent strand annealing.

+The fungus Cladosporium sphaerospermum is a unique radiophile which has over the decades reached the inner rooms of the Chernobyl nuclear power plant; it has also been shown to thrive on the International Space Station in the presence of cosmic rays.
+Utilizing ionizing radiation as it does for biological energy (a unique property), it is the subject of intensive research.

 Radioresistance in radiation oncology

 Radioresistance is also a term sometimes used in medicine (oncology) for cancer cells which are difficult to treat with radiotherapy.
 Radioresistance of cancer cells may be intrinsic or induced by the radiation therapy itself.